boseji/docker-examples/06_Multistage-Prod-build-go-web-app/Readme.md

   *  What are the problems of the default `Multisage Build` as on date (Feb'2018)

-  *  How to Improve upon and create a fix for non-removeable intermidiate docker images
+  *  How to Improve upon and create a fix for non-removable intermediate docker images

 ## Building the Go Web App for Production

 Lets get started by first understanding how we are going to build an executable.

-Typically a Golang excutable needs to built for the specific environment/OS.
+Typically a Golang executable needs to built for the specific environment/OS.

 ```shell
 go build src/main.go